mirceaulinic/salt-sproxy/examples/pillar_roster/README.rst

   $ salt-run pillar.show_pillar
   devices:
-    - name: router1
+    - id: router1
-    - name: router2
+    - id: router2
-    - name: switch1
+    - id: switch1

 That being validated, salt-sproxy is now aware of all the devices to be
 managed: